ebacala/pokeemerald/README.md

     * POKéMONS with maxed out EVs (255 out of 255)
 * Increased MACHO BRACE EV multiplier from 2 to 4
 * Battle Frontier shop now sells all the TMs
+* TMs names are now displayed in the shop (instead of "TMxx")

 ## Original project README